sergiokopplin/indigo/about.md

 ## Hi, I'm Jacob

-I'm currently in the Developmental & Stem Cell Biology PhD program at UC San Francisco.
-I'm studying aging and cellular decision making with a systems approach in the [Brack](http://bracklab.com) and [Marshall](http://biochemistry2.ucsf.edu/labs/marshall/index.html) labs.
+I'm currently a PhD Candidate in the Developmental & Stem Cell Biology program at UC San Francisco.
+I study muscle stem cell function using quantitative imaging in the [Brack](http://bracklab.com) and [Marshall](http://biochemistry2.ucsf.edu/labs/marshall/index.html) labs.

 When I’m not doing science, I like to write poorly, climb big hills, and play several instruments with equitable levels of mediocrity.